aschmidt75/ipvsctl/README.md

 * Adding, Updating and Deleting services and destinations using YAML models
 * Services using TCP,UDP,SCTP and FWMARK
 * All schedulers, all forwards
-* Setting Weights on destinations
+* Setting Weights on destinations, keeping existing weights when updating destinations
 * Setting addresses from dynamic parameters (e.g. from environment, files, uris.)

 Currently not supported